-The Aircraft Operator had provided feedback actions and a Safety Assessment - Risk Matrix for Night Flying (Solo Operations) to mitigate safety risk involved in night flying (solo operations).
-The CP was sent for a medical review to be conducted by CAAM Medical Assessor.
+The Aircraft Operator had provided feedback actions and a Safety Assessment - Risk Matrix for Night Flying (Solo Operations) to mitigate safety risk involved in night flying (solo operations) as per Appendix B. The CP was sent for a medical review to be conducted by CAAM Medical Assessor.
 The CP will be recalled for the remaining training if cleared by the CAAM Medical Assessor on completion of the medical review.

-3.4 CAAM Chief Medical Assessor Post Air Crash Report and Recommendations submitted to AAIB on completion of the medical review (refer paragraph 1.13).
+3.4 CAAM Chief Medical Assessor Post Air Crash Report and Recommendations

+The CP was assessed by an authorised Psychiatrist, Ophthalmologist and Psychologist.
+A Post Air Crash Medical Report by CAAM Chief Medical Assessor was submitted to AAIB on completion of the medical review (refer paragraph 1.13).
 The medical report supports the analysis on precondition for unsafe act factors in paragraph 2.3.2.
 The following are recommendation from CAAM Chief Medical Assessor extracted in verbatim from the Post Air Crash Medical Report: